Alpheratz57/Chromaster/README.md

-# Chromaster — Bare-metal SVT-AV1 encoder built for Topaz Video AI users
+# Chromaster — Bare-metal multi encoder built for Topaz Video AI users and more

 Tired of losing HDR metadata.
 Tired of guessing scaling algorithms.
 Tired of bloated GUIs hiding what matters.